vgari001/template-lab-01-intro-to-sct/README.md

 Once written, make sure to save and quit out of your editor.
 Then, type the following command:

 ```
-g++ <filename>
+g++ main.cpp
 ```

 If successful, there shouldn't be any output.
 A quick `ls` will show that a new file named `a.out` was generated.
-This is the executable file of your program.
+This is the executable target file of your program.
 To run it, type `./a.out` and press Enter.
 You should now see `hello world!` as output.

+Most of the time, you would want to give your program a recognizable name.
+To do that, we can use the `-o` flag to name our executable target file.
+Go ahead and type `rm a.out`.

 ### Extra Stuff